 The Guidance Committee consists of 5 faculty members.
-At least 3 of the 5 members of the Guidance Committee must be training faculty members of the NGP.
-The Chair of the Committee is not the student's mentor, but must be a NGP faculty member.
-NGP training faculty who are associate members may serve on the Guidance Committee, but may not serve as the Chair.
+At least 3 of the 5 members of the Guidance Committee must be faculty members of the NGP.
+The Chair of the Committee is not the student's mentor, but must be a NGP training faculty member.
+NGP faculty who are not training faculty may serve on the Guidance Committee, but may not serve as the Chair.
 At least one of the NGP members of the Guidance Committee must be tenured, and one member of the Guidance Committee must be defined as the 'outside' member.
-The outside member may be a member of the NGP, but must have their primary academic appointment in a different school from the mentor.
-If the outside faculty member is not a member of the NGP, their primary appointment may be in the same school as the student's mentor.
+The outside member may be a member of the NGP, but must have their primary academic appointment in a different department from the mentor.
+If the outside faculty member is not a member of the NGP, their primary appointment may be in the same school, but not department, as the student's mentor.

-While unusual, a faculty member from another university may serve on the Guidance Committee as an additional 6th member.
+A faculty member from another university may serve on the Guidance Committee as an additional 6th member.
 The student and mentor must submit the proposed committee to the NGP Director, who together with the Vice Provost for Graduate Studies, has final approval.

-7. Competency and Qualifying Examinations
+7. Competency and Oualifying Examinations